sebojanko/scrobbless/README.md

 # scrobbless
-A minimal last.fm scrobbler written in Python 3.6
+A minimal last.fm scrobbling library written in Python 3.6